luca-dupont/Chrome-Dino-AI/README.md

 ### Requirements
 The following packages are required for this script to work.
 - PyGame
-- Random
 - Numpy

 To install these packages, you can simply run: `pip install -r requirements.txt`

 #### Issue :
-You can press space to show the best player from the last generation, i was unable tho to turn off key repeat so sometimes it will not work.
+You can press space to show the best player from the last generation, I was unable though to turn off key repeat, so sometimes it will not work.